Mortgage Broker Business Plan

 How much extra staff?
 Full-time, part-time, or will you use virtual assistants to help you out with running the business?
 Will you need new premises, and how will you cover these increased costs?

 Getting business from your existing clients and having repeat business is a big problem in this industry.
-But working with an aggregator can help.
-And that’s only one of the advantages...
+But working with an aggregator can help solve this and a number of other challenges for mortgage lenders

 - Streamline integrations and connections with banks

 - Increase client confidence in your business as part of a larger organisation

 - Strengthen your branding and provide marketing support

 - Provide access to larger client networks and increased referrals